 Attendee: Lord A. R. Mughal, Founder – Unity For All (UFA)

-Lord A R Mughal joined a high-level roundtable with SME4Labour at the House of Lords, focused on the impact of the Tobacco and Vapes Bill, the Employment Rights Bill, and upcoming umbrella company reforms on small and medium sized enterprises (SMEs).
-The discussion brought together experts across law, public health, retail, and community advocacy to shape balanced and inclusive policy responses.
+Lord A. R. Mughal joined a high-level roundtable with SME4Labour at the House of Lords, discussing the impact of the Tobacco and Vapes Bill, the Employment Rights Bill, and upcoming umbrella company reforms on small and medium-sized enterprises (SMEs).
+The discussion brought together experts in law, public health, retail, and community advocacy to shape balanced, ethical, and inclusive policy responses.

 Rebecca Seeley Harris – Employment law expert